adapt to changing technology needs

-There is more cost to having computers in a school than just the initial procurement expense.
 Deployment, management, maintenance, and disposal need to be calculated to determine a true technology rate.
 Depending on the number of devices in service, schools could get caught unprepared for a large outlay of IT upkeep expenses.
 Device-as-a-Service (DaaS) can encompass all of your technology expenses (including professional development) into one predictable budget year after year.
 It’s more than a lease, it’s a long-range approach to addressing ongoing technology needs on your campus.

 Adapting to Change

-School’s IT needs are constantly changing.
+Schools’ IT needs are constantly changing.
 Student enrollment, new initiatives, and budget cuts are a few of the factors affecting technology plans.
 A Flex Option in a DaaS agreement allows schools to add or remove devices without a contract penalty.
 Rather than have costly devices sitting in a closet when enrollments change year after year, an efficient DaaS program adapts to provide only the devices you need for that period of time.

 Getting the Devices You Need